Free Office Software

 We explain how to get Microsoft Office free if you're eligible, and – for those who aren't – have cherry-picked some of the best free alternatives, along with plenty of other software for PCs and Macs (and a few for Linux).
 To make sure your computer's well protected online, see our Free Antivirus Software guide.

 Always check any software you put on your computer's suitable and compatible with your existing set-up.
 No liability can be accepted for any problems caused from acting upon the info given.

 Many commercial publishers offer free versions of their software, hoping it'll become the industry standard in its category.
 After all, having a product sitting on millions of PCs is a fantastic marketing tool.
-Then they try to persuade you to upgrade to "advanced" or "corporate" versions.
+They then try to persuade you to upgrade to "advanced" or "corporate" versions.

 As well as being free, here the code used to write the program (effectively the program itself) is available too, so anybody that wants to can work on improving it.
 This has pros and cons.
-The bonus is it's constantly being honed and updated, and the problem is that tech support is often limited as there are no big bucks backing it up.
+It's constantly being honed and updated, but tech support is often limited as there are no big bucks backing it up.

-The open source model has come a long way since it began, and the growing popularity of Linux-based operating systems and programs like Mozilla Firefox suggest it'll only continue to grow.
+The open source model has come a long way, and the growing popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.